 Head-in-Sand Syndrome Sweeping Nation

-On March 27th, 2010, I attended Brian Willis’ Calgary seminar, In Pursuit of Personal Excellence ($5500 was raised for the John Petropoulos Memorial Fund!).
-The seminar was outstanding; applying what I learned is proving to be life-changing.
+In 2010, I attended Brian Willis’ Calgary seminar, In Pursuit of Personal Excellence ($5500 was raised for the John Petropoulos Memorial Fund!).
+The seminar was outstanding; applying what I learned proved to be life-changing.

 In T. Harv Ecker’s book, Secrets of the Millionaire Mind, the author maintains that we create our reality through the “Process of Manifestation,” where our programming (which is where our thoughts come from: our past conditioning) leads to our thoughts, which leads to our feelings, which leads to our actions, which leads to results.

 I think a good definition is found in this quote by Henry Miller: “Everything we shut our eyes to, everything we run away from, everything we deny, denigrate or despise, serves to defeat us in the end.
 What seems nasty, painful and evil can become a source of beauty, joy, and strength.”

 So here’s a snapshot of what I learned from Brian’s presentation:

 Five symptoms that indicate you may be suffering from Head-in-Sand Syndrome

 1. You hear yourself continuously talking about doing things supposedly important to you but never get around to actually doing them (technical term: Procrastination)